titanix/p3/Readme.md

 The project is written in pure HTML and Javascript.
 NPM and more generally front-end tooling are to stay excluded from the project, with the possible exception of TypeScript.

+### Run the project

+Install a [developement web server](https://www.npmjs.com/package/http-server) if you don't have it yet.

+`npm install --global http-server`

+Go in project folder and start the server.

+`cd phoneme_ui && http-server`

 ## Todo

 - [ ] Add missing sounds for included phonemes
 - [ ] Add missing phonemes for each included language
 - [ ] Hide the "diaphtongs" header if section if empty
-- [ ] Fix the display of example word when Chinese character is included
+- [X] Fix the display of example word when Chinese character is included

 ## Licenses